If you've just bought an insurance policy from us, you might be wondering: what happens now?

 What do you use my travel details for?

 The details you provided when you purchased a Fast Cover travel insurance policy are lodged with our emergency assistance team.

 This means your travel details are now registered in their traveller database so they’ll be able to provide you with emergency assistance should you need it while travelling.

-The emergency assistance phone numbers are provided below (which is also printed on your travel insurance certificate) so you can call toll-free from anywhere in the world.
+The emergency assistance phone numbers are provided on your travel insurance certificate so you can call from anywhere in the world.

 What should I do with my travel insurance policy?